-Economics II

-Economics I
+Economics II Economics I

-16.5 ADVANCED DIPLOMA IN MONITORING AND EVALUATION
+16.4 ADVANCED DIPLOMA IN MONITORING AND EVALUATION

-AD\MAE
+AD MAE

-- This learning programme will be offered in Bloemfontein only. - This program is offered on on-demand basis.

-• This program may only be offered when number of applicants makes offering economically viable.
+- This learning programme will be offered in Bloemfontein only. - This program is offered on on-demand basis. - This program may not be offered every year as it is demand driven. - This program may only be offered when number of applicants makes offering economically viable.

 SAQA CREDITS: 120

 MINIMUM CREDITS REQUIRED: 120

 HEMIS CREDITS: 1.000

 NQF LEVEL: 7

 DURATION OF LEARNING PROGRAMME: 1 year full-time (modular).